obersteiner/sparseSpACE/README.md

 - Extend_Split_Strategy_Tutorial.ipynb
 - Tutorial_DensityEstimation.ipynb
 - Tutorial_DEMachineLearning.ipynb
--Tutorial_Extrapolation.ipynb
+- Tutorial_Extrapolation.ipynb
 - Tutorial_UncertaintyQuantification.ipynb
+- Tutorial_Regression.ipynb

 # Plotting

 The framework also supports various options for plotting the results.
-Examples can be found in the ipynb/Diss folder or the other Tutorials.
+Examples can be found in the ipynb/Diss folder and in the Tutorials.

 # Software requirements

 These software requirements are automatically installed when using pip.
-But as a reference we list here the necessary libraries and versions:
+But as a reference we list here the necessary libraries and versions (see requirements.txt):
 - python3 (3.5 or higher)
 - scipy (1.1.0 or higher)
 - numpy